-The southern boundary of the subwatershed has been modified slightly from the MDEQ provided boundary.
-The boundaries in the Charter Townships of Clinton and Harrison have been changed to coincide with I-94 and the Clinton River Spillway (as shown in Figure 1-3).
+As depicted in Figure 1-3 the LSCW includes a small portion of land that drains to the Red Run.
+The northern boundary of the subwatershed has been modified from the MDEQ provided boundary.
+The boundaries in the Charter Townships of Clinton and Harrison have been changed to be coincident with I-94 and the Clinton River Spillway (as shown in Figure 1-3).